accesskeeper/openvpn-pcidss-terraform/README.md

-#PCIDSS_compliant MFA(google-auth) openvpn installation using:
+PCIDSS_compliant MFA(google-auth) openvpn installation using:
-packer,
+packer
-terraform,
+terraform
 aws systems amanger (ansible playbook)

 #1.
 GENERATING offline CA and server keys
 on your local offline Certification authority server. (for testing purposes you can do it just on your local)